chubbardsr1/chubbardsr1/README.md

 <img title="You are here" src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white">

 ## About
 I'm a full stack developer with over 20 years of expereince.
 Currently I'm the Director of Technology with CIMA General Contractors in Flower Mound Texas.
-I am a father of 4, granfather of 6.
+I am a father of 4, grandfather of 6.
 I have 4 dogs and 1 cat.

 ## My Repo's
 Most of the work that I have done that is in GitHub is part of private repo's.
 I'm hoping to expand on working with others on projects to showcase my skills.